The 20 Best Bladder Cancer Doctors in China

 Nanchang, CN

-Bin Fu practices in Nanchang, China.
+Bin Fu practices practicing medicine in Nanchang, China.
 Mr. Fu is rated as a Distinguished expert by MediFind in the treatment of Bladder Cancer.
-His top areas of expertise are Bladder Cancer, Renal Cell Carcinoma (RCC), Prostate Cancer, Nephrectomy, and Lithotripsy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Bladder Cancer, Renal Cell Carcinoma (RCC), Prostate Cancer, Nephrectomy, and Prostatectomy.

 Distinguished in Bladder Cancer